sankalp1999/3rdSem-Data-Structures-Lab/README.md

      - [UC San Diego Specialization](https://www.coursera.org/specializations/data-structures-algorithms) - (Not that much relevant to your DS course)I have done first course.
 It was challenging.
 I am somewhere in between in the second and third course.
 Currently, I don't need the content much so will complete later.
 But this specialization is tough and probably one of the best in terms of depth and breadth of topics.

+## Disclaimer
+Below this point, I am talking about CP more.
+It's more like advice I would give to myself.
+I am a low rated (< 1200 on Codeforces, ~1690 on Codechef) coder so maybe, if you are a ratist(xD), you can stop reading now( If you think that opinion of a low rated coder is not useful which is a fair argument)

 ## Some thoughts - CP related
 - DS will also act as foundation if you want to do competitive programming.
 CP and interview prep are different.
 Try reading about that difference or rather experiencing that.
 Participate in a couple of Codeforces contests and LeetCode contest (or just solve some LeetCode/GFG problems) and you will get to know the difference.